Sierra del Burro: Geography

 The Sierra del Burro increases in altitude and width as it goes from north to south.
 At its northernmost point near the Rio Grande, the Sierra is about 15 mi wide and has a maximum elevation of about 3000 ft.
 At its southernmost extremity, about 28’ 30° North latitude, it reaches a width of more than 40 mi and a maximum altitude of 2074 m near where it merges with the Sierra del Carmen and becomes known as the Sierra Madre Oriental.

 The Rio San Rodrigo is the largest river originating in the Sierra del Burro.
 The drainage from the Sierra is to the Rio Grande.
 The Sierra is located in the Chihuahua Desert, and most of the vegetation is arid or semi-arid desert scrub, including chaparral and Tamaulipan matorral.
 Oak forests are found, mostly at elevations of more than 1500 m.
-Among the fauna are the American black bear, an endangered species in Mexico, except for the Sierra del Burro where it is still found in fair numbers, but considered at risk.
+Among the fauna are the elk and American black bear, both endangered species in Mexico, except for the Sierra del Burro where they are still found in fair numbers, but considered at risk.
 Beaver are also found in the Sierra.
 Due to its proximity the flora and fauna have similarities to that of the Big Bend region of Texas.